Speaker of the Legislative Assembly of Ontario: 2014

 Liberal MPP Dave Levac was re-elected to a second term as Speaker at the first session of the 41st Parliament held on July 2, 2014, becoming the first Speaker since Hugh Edighoffer to serve more than one term.
 Levac defeated NDP MPP Paul Miller and Progressive Conservative Rick Nicholls on the third ballot.
 NDP MPP Cheri DiNovo was eliminated on the first ballot and Liberal MPP Shafiq Qaadri was eliminated on the second ballot.
 Actual vote totals were not released.

 2018

 PC MPP Ted Arnott was elected as Speaker at the first session of the 42nd Parliament held on July 11, 2018 on the first ballot, defeating Randy Hillier, Jane McKenna and Rick Nicholls.
 Arnott was one of the three longest serving members of the legislature at the time of election.

 2022

 Arnott was re-elected Speaker on August 8, 2022, defeating a challenge by fellow PC MPP Nina Tangri, who had been endorsed by Premier Doug Ford.

+2025

+Donna Skelly was elected Speaker on April 14, 2025, defeating Jennifer French.
+Skelly is the first woman to serve as Speaker of the legislature.